ultush/brown-nature-network/immigrant-charities-canada.md

 Research on charities indicates racialized communities being underserved both in terms of number of services and types of services [@trueloveServicesImmigrantWomen2000].
 As a troubling phenomenon, research indicates that the number of charities per capita decreases when the proportion of racialized population increases [@garrowRACIALETHNICCOMPOSITION2015].
 There are additional concerns that the incumbent charitable sector organizations do not support the development and growth of organizations led by women from racialized communities [@taylorStateDiversityEnvironmental2014].
-Unless the nonprofit sector in Canada and the government acknowledges these issues and starts to address them, Canada will end up repeating the same problematic phenomenon of smaller number of organizations serving racialized communities as the United States [].
+Unless the nonprofit sector in Canada and the government acknowledges these issues and starts to address them, Canada will end up repeating the same problematic phenomenon of smaller number of organizations serving racialized communities as the United States [@senguptaFutureSocialEconomy2016].

 This particular research study identifies structural issues limiting the growth of charities serving racialized immigrants.
 First, this research starts at a point that many researchers take as a given, that is the taxonomy of charities in Canada, as determined by Revenue Canada.
 Taxonomies are powerful ontologies and structures when they restrict and constrain types of organizations.
-For example, if charities serving racialized immigrants are limited to a classification of employment generation, they activities they can perform are limited.
+For example, if charities serving racialized immigrants are limited to a taxonomical classification of employment generation, the activities they can perform are limited.
 Second, the way charities are funded is another form of structural limitation.
-For example if charities serving racialized immigrants are funded primarily to achieve labour market outcomes, they will not have the capacity to provide other services related to health, environment and other forms of wholistic well being.
+For example if charities serving racialized immigrants are funded primarily to achieve labour market outcomes, they will not have the capacity to provide other services related to health, environment and other forms of wholistic well being.[@vahabiPerceivedBarriersAccessing2013]
 Third the amount of funding matters, if charities serving racialized immigrants are limited by classification and funding accountability objectives, organizational funding will be limited.
 Fourth, the leadership and community roots of all organizations matter.
-The services provided by a mainstream charity for racialized immigrants will be different in cultural basis from services provided by organizations formed by the community and for the community.
+The services provided by a mainstream charity for racialized immigrants will be different in cultural basis from services provided by organizations formed by different immigrant communities and for their own community.

 ##  The Power of Classification and Formal Taxonomies
-This paper initially examines an area that many researchers overlook, that is the taxonomy of charities in Canada, as determined by Revenue Canada.
 Taxonomies are powerful ontologies and structures when they restrict the formation and constrain of operations of different types of organizations.
 As an example, a charity in Canada is both required to carry out specific types of activities, and is restricted to being a registered nonprofit organization by law.
-There are three types of social economy organizational taxonomies that are considered here:
+There are three types of social economy organizational taxonomies that are considered in this paper:
 1. Government driven organizational taxonomies.
-The purposes of these taxonomies include recognition of organizations as formal entities, and administration of the sector.
+The purposes of these taxonomies include recognition of organizations as formal entities, and administration these organizations.
 2. Social economy driven organizational taxonomies.
-The purposes of these taxonomies include referrals from one organization to another, and funding for organizations form non government foundations.
+The purposes of these taxonomies include referrals from one organization to another, and funding for organizations from foundations.
 3. Academic research driven organizational taxonomies.
 The purposes of these taxonomies include analysis of similarities and differences between organizations, and summary of patterns across organizations.